etorres-revature/Express.js-Note_Taker/README.md

 #### :satellite: Express.js :satellite:

-**Express.js** is a minimal and flexible NODE.js web application framework tat provides a robust set of features for web and mobile applications.
+**Express.js** is a minimal and flexible NODE.js web application framework that provides a robust set of features for web and mobile applications.
 The myriad HTTP utility methods and middleware allow for the creation of a robust API.
 Express.js provides a thin layer of fundamental features, without obscuring NODE.js features.

 *Express.js* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://expressjs.com/).</a>